phlearning/inception/README.md

     ```
 2. Download docker and docker compose if needed (https://docs.docker.com/get-docker/)
 3. Adjust the Makefile
     - Change the login to your computer's account username

         ```
         To get your login for the makefile:
             `echo ${HOME}`

         You should get something like this:
             `/home/pvong` - the pvong here is my login
         ```

 4. Change the `.env` file to your liking
    - Note: If you want to run locally change the domains to localhost in the .env file.
 If not then adjust your `/etc/hosts`
-   - If you are in a Virtual Machine you safely adjust the `/etc/hosts` file to reroute `127.0.0.1` to your domain specified in the .env file.
+   - If you are in a Virtual Machine you can safely adjust the `/etc/hosts` file to reroute `127.0.0.1` to your domain specified in the .env file.

 5. Launch with `make` in the cli while inside the project folder.